 Greek Tzatziki Gets a Tangy Boost with Salty Pickled Cucumbers

-For Greek locals, tzatziki is commonly served as part of a meze, sitting alongside olives, bread, fried aubergine, zucchini, meats, and often cheese.
-But as traditional recipes and eating habits transcend, Greek tzatziki is almost always served with gyros or souvlaki and for outdoor grilling as a side to lamb, chicken, fish and vegetables.
+For Greek locals, tzatziki is often served as part of a meze spread alongside olives, bread, grilled vegetables and meats.
+It is also a classic accompaniment to gyros and souvlaki and is frequently served with grilled lamb, chicken, fish or vegetables.
 But there is plenty of room for this sauce to make appearances with other meals.

 Tzatziki can be served with an endless array of dishes including roasted carrots, boiled roasted or fried potatoes, meatballs, salad, used in sandwiches and burgers, or as a dip alongside other dips on a table spread.
 It’s also a delicious sauce for grilled and spiced meat.
-You might like to try this Shawarma Chicken with Pickle Tzatziki Sauce recipe (pictured below).
+You might like to try this Homemade Chicken Shawarma in the Oven (Easy & Juicy) (pictured below).

 If you are a fan of pickles then you will love this twist on the classic Greek Tzatziki recipe.
 Jarred salty (not sweet) pickled cucumbers replace traditional fresh cucumber pieces and the result is a deliciously thick creamy sauce with not only a satisfying pickle crunch but also a delicious (but subtle) vinegary tang.